CharlesBarone/CSSharp-Fixes/README.md

 ## Features

 - Water Fix: Fixes being stuck to the floor underwater, allowing players to swim up.
-- trigger_push Fix:Reverts trigger_push behaviour to that seen in CS:GO.
+- trigger_push Fix: Reverts trigger_push behaviour to that seen in CS:GO.
 - CPhysBox Use Patch: Fixes CPhysBox use.
 Makes func_physbox pass itself as the caller in OnPlayerUse.
 - No Block: Prevent players from blocking each other.
 (Sets debris collision on every player).
 - Disable Subtick Movement: Disables sub-tick movement.